USAJOBS/help-center/how-to/account/password/change.md

 ## Step by Step

-1. Sign in to your account by clicking the **Sign In** icon at the top right of any page.
+1. Sign into your account by clicking the **Sign In** icon at the top right of any page.
 2. Click Username & Password at the bottom of the column on the left.
 3. Enter your current password followed by your new password.
 4. Verify your new password.